create3000/x_ite/docs/_posts/components/Interpolation/OrientationInterpolator.md

 OrientationInterpolator generates a series of rotation values.
 Results can be ROUTEd to a `<Transform>` node's 'rotation' attribute or another Rotations attribute

-The OrientationInterpolator node belongs to the **Interpolation** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The OrientationInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy